 When and where is the Isle of Wight Challenge?

-Don’t forget to pack your walking shoes for this event, which takes places on 5th-6th May 2018 at various locations across the Isle.
+Don’t forget to pack your walking boots for this event, which takes places on 2nd – 3rd May 2020 at various locations across the island.

 Where to stay for the Isle of Wight Challenge?

 Fancy taking part?
-Why not follow your challenge with a relaxing break at one of our holiday parks on the island, you’ll need a rest after hiking through the night after all!
+Why not follow your challenge with a relaxing break at one of our holiday parks on the Isle of Wight, you’ll need a rest after hiking through the night after all!